-For most SMEs in manufacturing, these suffice with a few minor customisations.
+For most Singapore SMEs in the manufacturing sector, these suffice with a few minor customisations.

 But if your company has complex manufacturing requirements and/or is heavily invested in process manufacturing, then it's better to buy a manufacturing-specific ERP software.

-The time and costs involved in customising a generalist ERP system to fit complex requirements may far outweigh one already designed for your business model.
+The time and costs of customising a generalist ERP system to fit complex requirements may far outweigh one already designed for your business model.

-A typical ERP system for SMEs will have:
+A typical ERP system for SMEs in Singapore will have: